017687 80075

 We will join the Keswick Lecture in the Main Tent.

-Thursday – Patience, Kindness, Goodness
+Thursday – Patience, Kindness and Goodness

 Working through what Paul meant by the words ‘patience’, ‘kindness’ and ‘goodness’, and considering how they ought to be seen and lived out in our work/studies, friendships and family, romantic relationships, church life, and evangelism.

-Friday – Faithfulness, Gentleness, Self-Control
+Friday – Faithfulness, Gentleness and Self-Control

 Working through what Paul meant by the words ‘faithfulness’, ‘gentleness’ and ‘self-control’, and considering how they ought to be seen and lived out in our work/studies, friendships and family, romantic relationships, church life, and evangelism.